 - Deferred outflow which is equal to the employer contributions made after the measurement date of the net pension liability.
-This amount will be amortized-in-full against the net pension liability in the next fiscal year. - Deferred outflow for the net changes in assumptions which will be amortized over a closed period equal to the average of the expected remaining service lives of all employees that are provided with pensions through the Plan. - Deferred outflow for the net difference in projected and actual earnings on investments of the pension plans fiduciary net position.
-This amount is amortized over a 5 year period.
+This amount will be amortized-in-full against the net pension liability in the next fiscal year. - Deferred outflow for the net differences between the actual and expected experience which will be amortized over a closed period equal to the average of the expected remaining service lives of all employees that are provided with pensions through the Plan. - Deferred outflow for the net changes in assumptions which will be amortized over a closed period equal to the average of the expected remaining service lives of all employees that are provided with pensions through the Plan. - Deferred outflow for the net difference in projected and actual earnings on investments of the pension plans fiduciary net position.
+This amount is amortized over a 5 year period. - Deferred outflow for the net change due to differences in the changes in proportions of the net pension liability which will be amortized over a closed period equal to the average of the expected remaining service lives of all employees that are provided with pensions through the Plan.